gmaccarone/gmaccarone.github.io/_posts/2013-06-20-blocking-large-file-commits-in-git.markdown

 The next git operation is on line 23, where [`git cat-file`][gitcatfile] is used to obtain the object size of a file in a commit.
 When we encounter a file that is above our defined MAXSIZE (line 27), the script outputs some actionable information to the user.
-Also, we set out EXIT code to be non-zero, and exit with that code at the end of execution.
+When the filesize condition is met, the EXIT variable is set to a non-zero value, and we exit with that at the end of execution.

 # Conclusion
 As you can see, it's trivial to put together a simple bash script that can